StylishThemes/GitHub-Dark/README.md

 - `npm run patch`: Increment the version on the patch version number, update headers and create a commit.
 - `npm run minor`: Increment the version on the minor version number, update headers and create a commit.
 - `npm run major`: Increment the version on the major version number, update headers and create a commit.
+- `npm run perfectionist`: Runs perfectionist only.
+CSS is not cleaned!
 - `npm run update`: Update and install dependencies.

 Thanks to all that have [contributed](./AUTHORS) so far!